 The HE Library has a selection of newspapers and magazines near the printers.
-These are what those working in the area read to help their practice.
+These are the publications those working in the field read to help their practice.
 Take a look to keep up-to-date with new developments in your subject area.

 The best sources for primary research and scholarly debate are articles from academic journals and the best way to search them is online in library databases.

-The journal and other databases Barnsley College subscribes to are available to search online via OpenAthens.
-Our Subject pages can help you identify which databases are best for you.
-To make the most of these databases you need to:
+The journal and other databases Barnsley College subscribes to are available to search online via Discovery and OpenAthens:

 What are boolean links and wildcards?
 More information on how to search effectively online is available:

 How to Improve your Search Terms (Brock Library)

 Turning your research question into a search strategy (Leeds University)

 Literature Reviews & Search Strategies (USC Library)